casa0017-group7/casa0017-Assignment/README.md

 # Carbon Intensity Monitoring Web Application

+# Usage Instructions

+1. Clone the repository.
+2. Open the HTML file in a web browser.
+3. Explore the interactive map, navigation bar, and historical data charts in the offcanvas sidebar.

 # Dependancies

 This section provides an analysis of the JavaScript and CSS used in the provided HTML page.
 The analysis is organized into two sections: JavaScript and CSS.